Buoyancy control is one of the most essential skills that you can learn and perfect as a scuba diver.

 When you descend, you empty your BCD.
 After you reach your desired depth make yourself neutrally buoyant by adding small amounts of air.

-Don't over do it, small bursts with the inflator button.
-You don't want to over-inflate and risk a rapid accent.
+Don't overdo it, small bursts with the inflator button.
+You don't want to over-inflate and risk a rapid ascent.

 If you feel there is too much air, release in small amounts.

 When you release air, stretch the inflator hose upwards so the air does not get trapped in the BCD.
-And look at your deflator for bubbles, if there's no bubbles coming out turn a bit to release trapped air from your BCD.
+And look at your deflator for bubbles, if there are no bubbles coming out turn a bit to release trapped air from your BCD.

-Once you've achieved neutral buoyancy you'll be moving slowly up and down, as you breath in and out.
+Once you've achieved neutral buoyancy you'll be moving slowly up and down, as you breathe in and out.